pudly/schmopera-hugo/content/articles/6-new-works-presented-at-various-stages-2017.md

 date = "2017-02-27T12:22:00+00:00"
 lastmod = "2017-02-28T11:25:00+00:00"
 publishDate = "2017-02-28T11:25:00+00:00"
-slug = "6-new-works-presented-at-various-stages-2017"
-title = "6 new works presented at Various Stages 2017"
+short_description = "What was fascinating was hearing the questions that the creators of the works posed to the listeners.
+They offered their own inspiration for artistic choices, wondering if their intended affect made its way to the audience.
+Perhaps it's a good test to run works-in-process by an audience of industry folks and critics; if an opera can impress them, they're likely in good shape for general audiences." slug = "6-new-works-presented-at-various-stages-2017" title = "6 new works presented at Various Stages 2017"
 +++